cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Security Considerations {#sec-considerations}

-A security proof of CPace is found in {{CPacePaper}}.
+A security proof of CPace is found in {{AHH21}}.
 This proof covers all recommended cipher suites included in this document.
 In the following sections we describe how to protect CPace against several attack families, such as relay-, length extension- or side channel attacks.
 We also describe aspects to consider when deviating from recommended cipher suites.

 ## Party identifiers and relay attacks